-Union Market is the perfect D.C. destination if you're searching for a weekend brunch spot, craving a snack on your way to visit the Capitol, or, you know, hungry.
-Oyster bar, bakery, taqueria, soda shop, sandwich shop, Korean taco grill—All of the Food is here waiting for you.
-The 47,000-square-foot space is a throwback to the original Union Terminal Market, which opened in 1931 with over 700 produce, meat, fish, and dairy vendors in airy indoor stalls.
-The market moved to a warehouse in the 1960s and closed in the 1980s before re-opening in 2012.
+Union Market is the perfect D.C. destination if you’re searching for a weekend brunch spot, craving a snack on your way to visit the Capitol, or, you know, hungry.
+Oyster bar, bakery, taqueria, soda shop, sandwich shop, Korean taco grill—all of the food is here waiting for you.
+The 47,000-square-foot space is a throwback to the original Union Terminal Market, which opened in 1931 with more than 700 produce, meat, fish, and dairy vendors in airy indoor stalls.
+The market moved to a warehouse in the 1960s and closed in the 1980s before reopening in 2012.
 When you’re finished stuffing your face, you can shop for home goods and vintage finds at shops like Little Leaf and Salt & Sundry.

 Fine Local Foods at Union Market